farazsth98/farazsth98.github.io/_posts/2016-03-20-BCTF-bcloud.md

 So far we have only looked at the binary's welcome message and what we can gain/exploit via the _Name/Org/Host_ buffers.
 Here we will see how we can use the binary's functionality to leverage these vulnerabilities.

-After the _printWelcome()_ function we have a regular case/switch statement with 7 options.
+After the _printWelcome()_ function, we have a regular case/switch statement with 7 options.

 {% highlight text %}
 1.New note